“Painting is very easy when you don’t know how, but very difficult when you do”

 3 simple steps to begin:

 Step 1.
 Apply a coloured ground.

-This will help to give you a unified tone to work onto and give you a nice under glow of colour for this particular painting.
-See: How to apply a yellow ochre coloured ground
+This will help give you a unified tone to work on and give you a nice under glow of colour for this particular painting.
+See: How to apply a yellow ochre-coloured ground.

 Step 2.
 Draw out the image.

 Using a 3B pencil, sketch out the image to work from.
 Don’t worry if it isn’t completely accurate.
 It is just a guide to get you started.

 Step 3.
 Establish the darkest darks and lightest lights.

 Using Burnt Umber & Titanium White, establish the darkest area of the picture.
 You can squint your eyes at the image to distinguish each area rather than getting hung up on the details.
 See: The importance of contrast in painting.

 Acrylic landscape painting- Free video Course |Part 1